zachflower/rock-paper-scissors/README.md

   means an infinite loop.
 - In command line applications, unless explicitly impossible due to language constraints, the user input dialog should be inline with input prompt.
+- Unless it is absolutely, 100% necessary, do not use third party libraries or packages.
+Try to use standard libraries whenever possible.

 ### README